Eirevet is a veterinarian specialized in canine and feline internal medicine who owns a small animal veterinary hospital in Ireland.

 Why Are Grapes Poisonous to Dogs?

-Although it is now well established that ingesting grapes or raisins is a common cause of kidney failure in dogs, the phenomenon has only been recognized over the last three decades.
-Undoubtedly, there were many cases prior to this, but improved record-keeping and computerization of animal medical records allows for collation and documentation of the problem.
-Because these animals often present with kidney failure, and the cause of kidney disease is usually very difficult to establish clinically, many historical cases would have been recorded as renal failure of unknown origin (idiopathic renal failure).
+Because these animals often have kidney failure, and the cause of kidney disease is usually very difficult to establish clinically, many historical cases would have been recorded as renal failure of unknown origin (idiopathic renal failure).

 Unfortunately, we are still not entirely sure what substance within the fruit is toxic to dogs, but toxicity is likely due to the toxins produced by fungus or must on the skin, rather than the grape itself.
-These mycotoxins then cause death of tubular cells in the drainage system of the kidneys, and leads to more severe illness.
+These mycotoxins then cause the death of tubular cells in the drainage system of the kidneys and lead to more severe illness.

 What Is the Toxic Dose?

 The number of grapes needed to produce signs of illness will probably vary depending on the amount of fungal growth found on the fruit.
 Because raisins are essentially concentrated grapes, it takes far fewer of them to cause problems.
 Although other sources estimate that it can take about 10 grapes per kilogram of body weight, I have a colleague that recently dealt with a fatal poisoning in an adult Labrador that had eaten only one small child's packet of raisins.

 My own Labrador puppy developed signs of mild renal insufficiency, requiring intensive treatment after eating approximately 15–20 grapes, which would have equated to about one grape per kilogram.
 I would always urge caution when dealing with a dog known to have definitely eaten any amount of the fruit.

 What Are the Signs of Grape Poisoning?